February 22, 2021

 - If a licensee is unable to change their email address online, they may notify the Division Call Center at 1.800.560.6420 of their updated email address and the call center will manually update their record.

 - Anyone who asks their employer to pay for an e-batch renewal needs to provide their PIN to the employer.
 If they did not get an email, they can do a renewal reprint which will have their PIN.
 If the licensees click on the “Professions in Renewal” section of the Renewal page on the website, they will see the options for their renewal.

-Fees & CPE Requirements—Licensed CPAs will pay a renewal fee of $120 and must have completed 120 hours of continuing education.
+Fees & CPE Requirements--Licensed CPAs will pay a renewal fee of $120 and must have completed 120 hours of continuing education.
+As in previous renewals, there is a maximum cap of 80 interactive hours and a minimum requirement of 40 live hours.
+Four hours must be taken in ethics with an additional one hour in prevention of sexual harassment training.
 Licensed CPAs renewing for the first time must renew and pay fees but are exempt from CPE requirements.
 Registered CPAs will pay a renewal fee of $90 and are exempt from CPE requirements for every renewal.
+See ICPAS CPE Guide.

-Peer Review Requirements—CPA firms and sole practitioners who perform audits and/or reviews of historical financial statements and/or examinations of prospective financial statements must undergo a peer review prior to renewal every three years as a condition for license renewal.
+Peer Review Requirements—CPA firms and sole practitioners who perform audits, and/or reviews of historical finance statements and/or examinations of prospective financial statements must undergo a peer review prior to renewal every three years as a condition for license renewal.
 For more info, visit the ICPAS Peer Review webpage.